blueliquiddesigns/improved-user-search-in-backend/readme.txt

 - Some special characters like "@" or "/" may cause problems with the mysql-query.

 == Changelog ==

+== 1.1.2 ==

+Fix issue where attempting to activate the plugin would throw an "Invalid Header" error

 == 1.1.1 ==